acumos/system-integration/z2a/HOWTO.md

 cd ..
 ```

-Step 2: Edit the `z2a/plugins-setup/Makefile` file ; add a new target to the `MODULES` line
+Step 2: Edit the `z2a/plugins-setup/Makefile` file

+The `plugins-setup` Makefile will need to be edited to add a new target to the `MODULES` line.

 ```sh
 BEFORE edit: